Brand Impersonation: How Threat Actors Clone Corporate Identities

 - Threat intelligence sharing: Submit indicators to FS-ISAC or sector-specific ISACs to warn peers.

-Automate your brand monitoring with the TraxinteL Brand Impersonation Engine.
+Automate your brand monitoring with the TraxinteL Brand Impersonation Defense workflow.

 Relevant Field Investigations